Ahead of Trump meeting, Erdogan threatens to buy Russian jets

 Turkey's purchase of Russian fighter jets — or Trump's lifting of the F-35 embargo — would undoubtedly spark more backlash in Congress after months of calls for new U.S. sanctions against Turkey from both Republican and Democratic lawmakers.

-On Monday in a letter a bipartisan group of congressmen, led by House Foreign Affairs Committee Chairman Eliot Engel, D-N.Y, sent a letter to Trump calling on him to cancel his meeting with Erdogan because of the Turkish leader’s "disastrous" actions in Syria and purchase of the S-400.
+On Monday a bipartisan group of members of Congress, led by House Foreign Affairs Committee Chairman Eliot Engel, D-N.Y., sent a letter to Trump calling on him to cancel his meeting with Erdogan because of the Turkish leader’s "disastrous" actions in Syria and purchase of the S-400.

 "Given this situation, we believe that now is a particularly inappropriate time for President Erdogan to visit the United States," the lawmakers wrote.